Author: Ron Graham

 God says about marriage that the married couple "shall become one flesh" (Genesis 2:24, Matthew 19:4-5).
 The physical union of man and wife is good in God’s sight (Hebrews 13:4).

-But God also says about marriage that in all sexual couplings outside marriage, the act involves "strange flesh" (Jude 1:7).
+But God also says that in all other sexual couplings the act involves "strange flesh" (Jude 1:7).
 Strange flesh means any flesh not one’s own.
 One’s own body is not strange flesh of course.
 Nor is the body of one’s husband or wife as described in Genesis 2:24.

 God also says about marriage that each owns the other’s body (1Corinthians 7:1-6).
 Sex is not only permissable, but proper between the two, because they are uniquely one flesh to each other and in God’s sight, not strange flesh.